Best Sites to Find a No Fee NYC Apartment in 2023

 Brokers take these listings from building owners and post them on Streeteasy and Craigslist as "no fee" apartments.

-What they don't tell you is they're taking a free month of rent concession away from you as their fee.
+What they don't tell you is they're taking that free month of rent concession away from you as their fee.

 At closing, the landlord will actually cut a check to the broker worth one month of the gross rent, and your lease will have one less month of free rent.